andreiungureanu95/Wallet-Calculator/README.md

 # Wallet-Calculator
-This is a basic Calculator
+This is a basic Calculator created using Java